crystalct/RSXGL/README.md

 ## RSXGL - Update June 2021 by CrystalCT
-The sources still cannot be compiled with gcc 7.2, so they are compiled using Docker PSL1GHT environment (gcc 4.7) and bynaries are installable using:
+The sources still cannot be compiled with gcc 7.2, so they are compiled using Docker PSL1GHT environment (gcc 4.7) and bynaries are ready to be installed using:
 ```
 make -f mk.inst
 ```